MANY CHARTS AND GRAPHICS ARE NOW DOWNLOADABLE AS FREE PDFS!

 Charts are big complex graphics, often with many species on one page.
 We make one-sided to hang on the wall, and two-sided and foldable for field use.
 Charts of woody plant leaves and buds are available now; charts of sedges will be available in spring of 2019 and mosses will be available in spring or fall, 2019.

-Photo-guides are short, large-format, spiral-bound books using high resolution studio images.
+Photo-guides are large easy-to-use books using high resolution studio images.
 They are essentially a convenient form of the folding charts.
-Photo-guides to woody plants and common trees are in final edit and will be available in spring of 2018 (with folding charts included) as a Comstock book from Cornell University Press; photo-guides to sedges and mosses will be available from Cornell University Press in spring or fall of 2019.
+Photo-guides to woody plants and common trees will be available in spring of 2018 along with folding charts as a Comstock imprint from Cornell University Press; photo-guides to sedges and mosses will be available from Cornell University Press in spring or fall of 2019.

 The digital atlases, an Atlas Foundation specialty, are collections of images, diagrams, and text, that can be zoomed to show structural details at up to 30x magnification.
 They also use icons and identification diagrams, two more Atlas specialties, to show ecology and critical characteristics.
 The digital atlas of bryophytes will be available fall of 2017.
 The digital atlas of woody plants is scheduled for spring of 2018, and the digital atlases for sedges will follow in winter 2018-2019.